Atrial tachycardia: Signs and symptoms

+A normal resting heart rate is 60-100 beats per minute.
+A resting heart rate of more than 100 beats per minute is characterized as tachycardia.
+During an atrial tachycardia episode, the heart beats from 100 to >300 beats per minute.

 Classification

 Forms of atrial tachycardia (ATach) include multifocal atrial tachycardia (MAT), focal atrial tachycardia and atrial flutter.
 Paroxysmal atrial tachycardia (PAT) is an episode of arrhythmia that begins and ends abruptly.

 Etiology

 Atrial tachycardia tends to occur in individuals with structural heart disease, with or without heart failure, and ischemic coronary artery disease.
 However, focal atrial tachycardia often occurs in healthy individuals without structural heart disease.
 Other possible etiologies are listed below: